chiefabel7/azure-compute-docs/articles/virtual-machines/hbv5-series-overview.md

 ## Best Practices for running MPI Jobs on HBv5

-*   Apply the *hpc-compute* tuned profile, which are optimized for HPC workloads:
+*   Apply the *hpc-compute* tuned profile, which is optimized for HPC workloads:
     ```bash
     sudo dnf install -y tuned
     sudo systemctl enable --now tuned